 Autosomal Genes: Why Dad’s Side Matters Too

-Of the 63 loci identified in the 2018 study, 57 are autosomal, meaning they sit on chromosomes unrelated to sex determination and can be inherited from either parent equally.
+Of the 63 loci identified in the study, 57 are autosomal, meaning they are located on chromosomes unrelated to sex determination and can be inherited equally from either parent.
 Research has also found a direct similarity in thinning patterns between fathers and sons that the AR gene alone cannot explain.

-If your father started thinning in his thirties, that is relevant to your own risk even if your maternal grandfather had a full head of hair.
+If your father started thinning in his thirties, that is relevant to your own risk, even if your maternal grandfather had a full head of strands.
 Focusing only on your mother’s side gives you an incomplete picture.

 In males, the AR gene’s effect can appear as early as the mid-twenties, typically as temple recession and crown thinning.